Health education specialists help individuals and communities live, work and play in healthier ways.

-Health education and promotion is concerned with enabling the development of life-skills, self-concept, and social skills and environmental intervention through a broad range of political, legislative, fiscal and administrative means.
+Health education and promotion is concerned with enabling the development of life-skills, self-concept, and social skills through a broad range of political, legislative, fiscal, environmental and administrative means.
 We work to create supportive environments because they will have the greatest impact in producing lasting positive health behavior change.

 The Health Education and Promotion (HEP) degree is designed to prepare students for the Certified Health Education Specialist (CHES) examination through the experiential development of professional skills and competencies.

 - Admission to Health Education and Promotion (HEP) Program.
 When you have finished (including current classes) the classes listed for your freshman and sophomore year then it is time to meet with Dr. Spear about admission to the HEP program.
 Criteria for admission to the HEP program include completion or almost completion of the first two years of the course work with a 2.5 GPA or better and a successful interview with Dr. Spear.
 For the interview bring your resume, your health education philosophy, your career goals and a current CPR for Professional Rescuer & First Aid card.
 If you need a CPR class take a look at http://www.youngheartsed.com/BSU they offer a 10% discount for students.